QubesOS/qubes-doc/user/troubleshooting/skip-qubes-autostart.md

 title: Skip Qubes OS autostart
 ---

+The following instructions are valid for Qubes OS R4.0 *legacy mode* only and Qubes OS R4.1 *legacy* and *UEFI* modes.
+For Qubes OS R4.0 in UEFI mode, we don't have GRUB so manual boot from another operating system is needed.

 In several cases, it is needed to prevent `autostart=True` for qubes on boot.
 For example:

 * `sys-usb` was enabled but the only keyboard is on USB and qubes.InputKeyboard service is disabled,